Complex and Adaptive Dynamical Systems: A Primer: Synchronization Phenomena in Epidemics

-The dynamics is governed by the following rules: \begin{description} \item[(a)] Susceptibles pass to the infected state, with a certain probability, after coming into contact with one infected individual. \item[(b)] Infected individuals pass to the recovered state after a fixed period of time $\tau_I$. \item[(c)] Recovered individuals return to the susceptible state after a recovery time $\tau_R$, when immunity is lost, and the S$\to$I$\to$R$\to$ S cycle is complete. \end{description} When $\tau_I\to\infty$ (lifelong immunity) the model reduces to the SIR-model.
+\item[(a)] Susceptibles pass to the infected state, with a certain probability, after coming into contact with one infected individual. \item[(b)] Infected individuals pass to the recovered state after a fixed period of time $\tau_I$. \item[(c)] Recovered individuals return to the susceptible state after a recovery time $\tau_R$, when immunity is lost, and the S$\to$I$\to$R$\to$ S cycle is complete. \end{enumerate} When $\tau_I\to\infty$ (lifelong immunity) the model reduces to the SIR-model.

-\underline{\bf Discrete time model}\\ We consider a discrete-time SIRS model with $t=1,2,3,\dots$ and $\tau_I=1$: The infected phase in normally short and we can use it to set the unit of time.
+\runinhead{{The} Discrete Time Model} We consider a discrete time SIRS model with $t=1,2,3,\ldots$ and $\tau_I=1$: The infected phase {is} normally short and we can use it to set the unit of time.
 The recovery time $\tau_R$ is then a multiple of $\tau_I=1$.

 We define with

 which obey